- views

 Inspecting the original dataset

 The original dataset, downloaded from DESI-edr release and exported by AstroCLIP authors in hugging face format, has exactly 197976 galaxy samples, split into train (0.8) and test (0.2) datasets.
+In this notebook you can find the code I used to visualize the data.

 This is what the spectrum and images of an individual sample in our dataset look like: